 Hello!
 I am an associate professor in the School of Computer Science at Carleton University, in Ottawa, Canada.
 I am also Associate Director of the Carleton Computer Security Lab.

-In Fall 2013 and Winter 2014 I will be teaching COMP 2406: Fundamentals of Web Applications.
-(Note that these offerings differ considerably from the version I taught in Winter 2013).
-In Winter 2014 I will also be teaching COMP 4000/5102: Distributed Operating Systems, which I last taught in Winter 2011.In the past I have taught the undergraduate courses COMP 3000: Operating Systems (Fall 2012, many other times) and COMP 1501: Introduction to Computer Game Design.
+In Winter 2014 I am teaching two courses, COMP 2406: Fundamentals of Web Applications and COMP 4000/5102: Distributed Operating Systems.
+In Fall 2013 I also taught COMP 2406; I last taught Distributed Operating Systems in Winter 2011.In the past I have taught the undergraduate courses COMP 3000: Operating Systems (Fall 2012, many other times) and COMP 1501: Introduction to Computer Game Design.
 I have also taught graduate courses in Operating System and Web Security (Fall 2012), Biological Approaches to Computer Security (Winter 2012, Winter 2005), and Intrusion Detection (Winter 2011).

 I am broadly interested in the areas of computer security, operating systems, artificial life, and complex adaptive systems.
 For more information on my research, please refer to these pages: